HTTPArchive/almanac.httparchive.org/src/content/en/2022/page-weight.md

 Videos, and other interactive embeds can massively increase the overall weight of a page.
 Videos by their nature can be large in terms of bytes, but even things like social media embeds, like embedding a tweet can bring in a substantial amount of JavaScript and other data to enable these to become interactive.

 A good design pattern is the use of facades, a form of lazy-loading.
 This is basically showing a graphical representation of the element, and not loading the full thing in until required.
-For example, for a YouTube video, the initial load could be just the poster image for the video, an approach taken by the [[popular lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed)](https://github.com/paulirish/lite-youtube-embed) library, which changes to the actual full YouTube embed on click,  or even behaving more like traditional image lazy loading and change when in or near the viewport.
+For example, for a YouTube video, the initial load could be just the poster image for the video, an approach taken by the <a hreflang="en" href="https://github.com/paulirish/lite-youtube-embed">popular lite-youtube-embed</a> library, which changes to the actual full YouTube embed on click,  or even behaving more like traditional image lazy loading and change when in or near the viewport.

-Whilst there are drawbacks to this approach, as detailed in the web.dev article: [https://web.dev/third-party-facades/](https://web.dev/third-party-facades/) the benefits to the user in terms of data sent over the wire are clear, they only need to pay that cost if they want to watch the video, or interact with the live chat app.
+Whilst there are drawbacks to this approach, as detailed in the web.dev article: <a hreflang="en" href="https://web.dev/third-party-facades/">https://web.dev/third-party-facades/</a> the benefits to the user in terms of data sent over the wire are clear, they only need to pay that cost if they want to watch the video, or interact with the live chat app.

 In practice, adoption here is hard to track, lighthouse offers a test where it looks at the use of a limited set of third-party resources, and if these are requested, point out there might be a facade available.